MaSanTM/ISO200-PAM/README.md

 The file userLogin.c was created to insert him inside the _/bin/bash_ directory on distribution.
 As we know, this directory contains all binaries of the system, ie we can run the command direct from the Shell.
 For example:
 ```
 ~$ userLogin
-~$ A Token was send to your device, insert in to proceed:
+~$ A Token was sent to your device, insert in to proceed:
 ~$
 ```
 And will activate the determinate command for the Two Factor Authentication.